-TA-18-2 was constructed in 1944 to support implosion diagnostic tests related to Fat Man design development.
+TA-18-2 was constructed to support implosion diagnostic tests related to Fat Man design development.
 Experiments using the magnetic method, carried out at Pajarito Site, detected changes in a magnetic field during a high-explosives shot.

 TA-18-2 is a robust, cast-in-place concrete bunker.
 It is known as a battleship building because the west end of the building is bow shaped and shielded with steel plate.